bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 53°
-- light rain
+- light rainmist
-- 80% humidity
+- 83% humidity
-- 14 mph wind
+- 16 mph wind

 No precipitation in the past 24 hours